Taggin' MP3 v1.4.5 Help

 Simply select the files in the list, then click on Tools -> Undo Rename

-or click on the toolbar icon.
+or click the toolbar icon.

 NOTE: Once you clear the MP3 list or close the program, the changes